Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 Can my spouse and kids get citizenship too in the UAE in 2026?

-As of early 2026, if you are granted UAE citizenship through the exceptional merit pathway, your spouse and children can also be granted citizenship as part of the same nomination.
+As of early 2026, if you are granted Emirati nationality, your spouse and children can also be included in the citizenship grant, because the 2021 nationality amendments explicitly extended eligibility to the families of qualifying individuals.

 What are the most common reasons citizenship is denied in the UAE?

-Two other frequently cited reasons for denial are incomplete or unverifiable documentation and security or background check concerns that arise during the vetting process.
+Two other frequently cited reasons for UAE citizenship denial are incomplete or unverifiable documentation (such as inconsistencies in financial records or identity papers) and security or criminal background concerns flagged during the vetting process.